tonethar/IGME-230-GDD-2017-Fall/exercises/ICE2A/2A_ICE-basicMarkup.md

 There are a lot of accented and foreign characters in this document.
 In HTML 4, the default character encoding for files was ISO-8859-1, which doesn't properly display special characters (like smart quotes and diacritical marks).
 Those characters had to be escaped out (e.g. &eacute; had to be represented as `&eacute;`, &copy; had to be represented as `&copy;`, and & had to be represented as `&amp;`)--if you didn't do that, they didn't display properly in the browser.
 HTML 5 uses UTF-8 encoding, which allows those special characters to appear properly in your document.

 Because this Wikipedia article has many non-standard characters (like "smart" quotes and diacritical marks), the UTF-8 encoding is very helpful.
-If you're using VS Code, try clicking in the bottom right corner of the window where it says "UTF-8", choose "Reopen with encoding," and select ISO-8859-1.
-Note what happens to all the non-standard characters in the document!
-If your HTML document doesn't use a character set of UTF-8--which is the default for HTML 5, but not for previous versions of HTML--that's what will display on the page.
-(Switch back to UTF-8 before you proceed.)

 First, set up your document with the standard HTML5 "skeleton":